Ritonavir: Adverse drug reactions

 Ritonavir exhibits hepatic activity.
 It induces CYP1A2 and inhibits CYP3A4 and CYP2D6.
 Concomitant therapy of ritonavir with a variety of medications may result in serious and sometimes fatal drug interactions.

 Due to it being a strong inhibitor (that causes at least a five-fold increase in the plasma AUC values, or more than 80% decrease in clearance) of both cytochrome P450 enzymes CYP2D6 and CYP3A4, ritonavir can severely potentiate and prolong the half-life and/or increase the blood concentration of phenobarbital, primidone, carbamazepine, phenytoin, PDE5 inhibitors like sildenafil, opioids such as hydrocodone, oxycodone, pethidine and fentanyl, antiarrhythmic agents such as amiodarone, propafenone and disopyramide, immunosuppressants such as tacrolimus, voclosporin and sirolimus, neuroleptics like lurasidone and pimozide, as well as some chemotherapeutic agents, benzodiazepines and some ergot derivatives.
-The FDA has issued a boxed warning for this type of drug interactions.
+The FDA has issued a boxed warning for this type of drug interaction.

 CYP3A4 inducers can counteract the inhibiting effects of ritonavir and lead to drastically reduced levels of "boosted" drugs, increasing the risk of developing drug resistance.
 Other CYP3A4 inhibitors may have an additive effect with ritonavir, causing increased drug levels.